FlowFuse/website/src/blog/2023/10/custom-vuetify-components-dashboard.md

 would be great to reset the timer, and for the sake of this post we can hardcode the deadline to 1m from the button press.

-When draggin in a butten node, connect it to a [change](/node-red/core-nodes/change) node.
+When dragging in a button node, connect it to a [change](/node-red/core-nodes/change) node.
 In the change node set the flow variable `flow.deadline` to the timestamp.
 The Inject node from earlier needs updating to inject the `flow.deadline`.
 All that's left is calculating how many seconds passed, and normalizing 60 seconds to the